 13. Imitate Feminine Voices

 Observing how women speak helps you learn voice patterns and social cues.
-Mimicking these styles allows you to find a comfortable range and style that fits your personality.
+Mimicking these styles helps you find a comfortable range and style that fits your personality.

 - Study professional speakers: Start by watching newscasts with female anchors, paying special attention to their clear, consistent delivery and mannerisms.